Cystoisospora belli

 22. de Oliveira-Silva MB, de Oliveira LR, Resende JC, et al. Seasonal profile and level of CD4+ lymphocytes in the occurrence of cryptosporidiosis and cystoisosporidiosis in HIV/AIDS patients in the Triângulo Mineiro region, Brazil.
 Rev Soc Bras Med Trop.
 2007;40(5):512-5.
 [PMID:17992404]

 Comment: Brazilian cohort of patients with IDS who had coccidial diarrheal infections.
-Of the 389 patients seen between 1993-2003, 19.7% were positive by modified Ziehl-Neelsen staining for coccidian (8.6% with Cryptosporidium sp, 10.3% with Cystoisospora belli and 0.8% with both coccidia.
+Of the 389 patients seen between 1993 and 2003, 19.7% were positive by modified Ziehl-Neelsen staining for coccidia (8.6% with Cryptosporidium sp, 10.3% with Cystoisospora belli and 0.8% with both coccidias).
 Only 8.5% of this group received ART.
 Of note, there was no seasonality to C. belli infection.

 Media